Thorin0ak/hermes-cli/README.md

 # HERMES-CLI

-A simple CLI tool to publish events to a Mercure Hub, and optionally also subscribe to receive them.
+A simple CLI tool to publish events to a [Mercure Hub](https://mercure.rocks/), and optionally [subscribe](https://mercure.rocks/spec#subscription) to receive them.

 # ⚡️ Getting started